-The workshop is open to faculty, staff, and students from UNC, NCSU, and Duke.
+The workshop is open to faculty, staff, and students from any triangle or regional university.
 It is intended for early-stage University technologies for which the application is unclear.
 Please submit information about the technology when registering to John Sheridan (firstname.lastname@example.org).
 This information will help us customize content and help select appropriate coaches.
 However, please do not submit proprietary information.
 If you have any questions about what constitutes proprietary information please let us know and we will work with you and your home institution to prepare a confidentiality agreement.
 If you are not submitting information on a technology you may still attend the workshop.
 However, instead of meeting with a coach you attend the pitch presentations.

 Throughout the course of the workshop, we will inform you on the basics of taking a technology outside the university setting, help evaluate commercial potential, identify special considerations relating to faculty entrepreneurs, review the practical steps towards starting a company, discuss the types of communication involved in venture creation and with the help of experienced coaches, develop an action plan moving forward.
 Learn more